Book cover

 }

 Note how Temperature inherits from a class called Subject.
 In the proposed solution, every subject should extend this class.
-By doing this, they inherit two methods:
+By doing so, they inherit two key methods:

-The implementation of notifyObservers, which is not showed here, calls the update method of all observers of a given Temperature.
+The implementation of notifyObservers, which is not shown here, calls the update method on all observers of a given Temperature object.
 The update method is part of the Observer interface and must be implemented by every observer, such as CelsiusThermometer.

 The following figure shows a UML sequence diagram illustrating the communication between a temperature (subject) and three thermometers (observers).
-The sequence of calls begins with the temperature receiving a request to execute setTemp().
+The sequence of calls begins when the temperature receives a request to execute setTemp().

 The Observer pattern offers two key advantages:

-2. Reuse of the notification mechanism: The Observer pattern provides a reusable notification mechanism for different subject-observer pairs.
-For example, the Subject class and the Observer interface can be reused for notifications involving atmospheric pressure and barometers, air humidity and hygrometers, wind speed and anemometers, and so on.
+2. Reusability of the notification mechanism: The Observer pattern provides a reusable notification mechanism for different subject-observer pairs.
+For example, the Subject class and the Observer interface can be reused for notifications involving atmospheric pressure and barometers, air humidity and hygrometers, wind speed and anemometers, and other similar pairs.

 6.10 Template Method